hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-HPC/ch_easybuild.md

 ## When should I use Easybuild?

-For general software installation requests, please see .
+For general software installation requests, please see [I want to use software that is not available on the clusters yet](../ch_FAQ/#i-want-to-use-software-that-is-not-available-on-the-clusters-yet).
 However, there might be reasons to install the software yourself:

 -   applying custom patches to the software that only you or your group